 At the same time, when the news broke that Trump was endorsed by a white supremacist group, a Facebook friend was one of those people who said “he’s not a racist” and she went on to say the newspaper (a major national outlet) was a bad press outlet.

 I’ve allowed her grace and opted to not end our online relationship because that’s just who she is.
 She believes the best about everyone.
-She and I are not close friends, but high schoolmates connected on social media.
-No harm done.
+She and I are not close friends, but went to the same high school and connected on social media not long ago.
+No harm was done.
 She was a sweet person back in the day, and I think she still is.
 I don’t feel the need to end our Facebook connection as a result of that.

-We have to be careful labeling people “racist Christians” with very little evidence, don’t you think?
+We have to be careful labeling people “racist Christians” with little evidence, don’t you think?

 Some people probably would have ended the relationship with my schoolmate just because of her opposing view.
 For me, it’s not enough proof she is a racist.

 How does racism show up and make us racist Christians?

 I have a one-word answer: in a bunch of church interactions.